Riebe Run

 Fundraising Goal:

-We hope to raise $10,000 in support of heart rhythm research at MHIF.
+We hope to raise $10,000 in support of heart disease research at MHIF.
 When you register for this event, you will have the option to create a team, join a team, or register as an individual.
-After registration, you may create an optional fundraising page to support raising funds for the Riebe Run and heart rhythm research.
+After registration, you may create an optional fundraising page as an individual to support raising funds for the Riebe Run and heart disease research.

 If you are unable to join us at the event, you can simply make a donation to help us reach our goal.
 Your generosity is appreciated!